The Dendritic Cell Biology & Therapeutics Group

 3. Immunostimulation/Cancer Vaccination

-We are developing and optimising strategies the purification and clinical use of dendritic cells to enhance immunotherapy treatment options for patients with multiple myeloma, acute myeloid leukemia and prostate cancer.
+We are developing and optimising strategies for the purification and clinical use of dendritic cells to enhance immunotherapy treatment options for patients with multiple myeloma, acute myeloid leukemia and prostate cancer.
 The strategies being developed have the potential to be generic eventually allowing some overlap with other disease treatments.

 Potential students would participate in the development of therapeutic dendritic cell vaccinations strategies and apply these to preclinical animal models of haematological malignancies.
 Students would gain experience in several molecular techniques including real time PCR, cloning, in vitro-transcription of mRNA tumour antigens.
 Additionally the student will be exposed to a variety of cellular immunological techniques including cytokine analysis, generation of tumour specific cytotoxic T cells as well as gain experience in cell isolations strategies using flow cytometry.

-Our program is ultimately focused on developing novel therapies for haematological disease such as multiple myeloma and acute myeloid leukemia and understanding the balance between graft versus leukemia (GVL) and graft versus host disease (GVH) in Bone Marrow Transplantation.
+Our program is ultimately focused on developing novel therapies for haematological disease such as multiple myeloma and acute myeloid leukemia and understanding the balance between graft versus leukemia (GVL) and graft versus host disease (GVHD) in Bone Marrow Transplantation.
 We have a number of projects investigating the role of dendritic cells in these conditions using patient samples.

 In particular, we are developing therapeutic antibodies that can be used to deplete activated dendritic cells causing GVHD whilst retaining the dendritic cells required for GVL.
 Students would gain experience in flow cytometry, cellular assays and animal models and work closely with clinicians actively involved in treating these conditions.
 There is an opportunity to work as a student on aspects of our novel anti-CD83 therapeutic project.